 - A programme which will be informed by up-to-date internationally renowned research expertise undertaken within the School’s Mechanics, Materials and Advanced Manufacturing research theme.
 These will include the modules in the subject areas of robotics, metrology, manufacturing, informatics, innovation and artificial intelligence/image processing.

-An upper 2nd class honours degree in Manufacturing Engineering or a similar field from a good UK university or an equivalent international degree qualification.
-If you have a good 2:2 or equivalent, or relevant industrial experience, we will give your application individual consideration.
+A 2:2 honours degree in Mechanical, Manufacturing Engineering, Production Engineering, Industrial Engineering or a similar field from a UK university or an equivalent international degree qualification.
+If you have relevant industrial experience we will give your application individual consideration.